List of Home and Away characters introduced in 2015: Tank Snelgrove

 Wayne "Tank" Snelgrove, played by Reece Milne, made his first screen appearance on 9 September 2015.
 Milne's casting and character details were confirmed on 5 September.
 He originally auditioned for the role of Hunter King, but Scott Lee was cast instead.
 One month later he was offered the role of Tank.
 Milne described his character as "every bad boy cliche rolled into one" and "cunning".
 He said Tank would have secrets, which intrigues Evelyn MacGuire (Philippa Northeast), who meets him on the beach.
 Tank departed the show in October 2015, but returned in April 2016.
 He was romantically linked into a relationship with Skye Peters, who is a friend of his ex-girlfriend, Evelyn.
 Tank departed on 2 June 2016 with Skye.

 Tank accidentally bumps into Evelyn MacGuire on the beach.
 He apologises and tells her that he will see her around.
 They later run into each other at Angelo's and Tank asks Evie for her number.
 They later meet up for a date at the beach.
 Evie's ex-boyfriend, Josh Barrett (Jackson Gallagher) notices Tank and Evie together, and he tries to warn Evie off him.
 Tank and Evie spend more time together and consummate their relationship, but they forget to use protection.
 After spending the evening at his place, Evie questions Tank's commitment to her, after a comment from one of his friends.
 Tank flirts with Maddy Osborne (Kassandra Clementi), leading Evie to ask if they can slow their relationship down.
 Tank becomes angry and walks away.
 She later witnesses Tank arguing with Greg Snelgrove (Paul Gleeson) on the beach and Tank reveals that Greg is his father.
 He tells Evie that Greg is physically abusive towards him.
 Tank gets a tattoo with the letter "E" for Evelyn on his arm and they confess their love for each other.
 Evie's love for Tank gets stronger.
-Leah Patterson-Baker (Ada Nicodemou) confronts Greg about him abusing Tank but Greg says that he didn't do it and Tank is manipulative.
-At Maddy's 18th birthday party Tank wants to meet up with Evie but she doesn't want to leave the party so Tank brings a lot of his mates to Maddy's party.
+Leah Patterson-Baker (Ada Nicodemou) confronts Greg about him abusing Tank but Greg says that he did not do it and Tank is manipulative.
+At Maddy's 18th birthday party Tank wants to meet up with Evie but she does not want to leave the party so Tank brings a lot of his mates to Maddy's party.